- 10 courses

 - Through the ApplyTexas system, you will be given the opportunity to submit three recommenders and provide contact information.
 The system will send an email to your recommenders directing them to a website where they may upload their letters.
 In addition, the MyStatus page of ApplyTexas offers a self-service feature you can use to resend the request email to your recommenders, if necessary.
 Use it to supply an alternate email address if your recommender’s spam filter blocks the original request or has removed the link.
 You can also add a new recommender or revise your right-to-view status from “retained” to “waived.”

-- The curriculum will consist of ten courses total or 30 hours.
+- The online master of science curriculum will consist of ten courses total or 30 hours.
 Students will take a combination of foundational coursework and elective options.
 Through completion of the foundational coursework, students will gain a broad understanding of the field.
-As courses continue to be added to the program, students will also have significant elective flexibility to pursue a course of study best tailored to their professional aspirations.
+As courses continue to be added to the program, students will also have elective flexibility.

 - Master of Science in Data Science (MSDS).